rolling-scopes-school/tasks/react/modules/tasks/forms.md

 ### ❓ Can I implement password strength as text instead of a progress bar?

 Yes.
 Any clear indicator is acceptable.

+### ❓ How should focus management be handled in forms (e.g., using Tab to iterate over inputs)?

+Ensure that all interactive form elements (inputs, selects, buttons) are reachable and navigable using the Tab key.
+The tab order should follow the logical sequence of the form fields.
+Avoid removing elements from the tab order (e.g., via tabIndex={-1}) unless necessary for accessibility.
+This allows users to efficiently navigate and interact with the form using only the keyboard.